-The whole point of answering these pre-purchase questions is that you are clearing the doubts and helping the prospects make their minds to complete the purchase.
+The whole point of answering these pre-purchase questions is that you are clearing the doubts and helping the prospects make up their minds to complete the purchase.
 Once they bounce from your page, it’s a lost opportunity, and there’s a huge chance they will never come back to complete the purchase.

 So think from a buyer’s point of view and address the objection he’s going to face, which will stop him from making the purchase; you will exactly know what kind of objection you have to answer or make clear on your landing page.

 Most people don’t want to be the first to try a new product or service unless they are from a well-known brand, so what you have to do is make sure they acknowledge that there are many others like them who have already tried and tested your products or service and they are happy with it.